Julien2744/automatic-Input/README.md

 # Automatic Input
 ## About it
-A simplified version of the `winuser.h` library
+A simplified version of the `winuser.h` library for sending input

 This repository incule an exemple of the **config/setting file syntax** and an uses-case exemple.